ianthehenry/basilica/README.md

     $ cabal install --only-dependencies -j

 Then modify the `conf` file.
-The `client-origin` field is totally optional.
+The `client-origin` field is optional, and mainly useful for development, so that you can serve your client from something like [Brunch](http://brunch.io/).
+When specified, it will set the `Access-Control-Allow-Origin` header and respond to `OPTIONS` requests appropriately.

 Then you can run it.